James9446/image_replicator/README.md

 ## Features

-1. Replaicate a provided image with a single click.
+1. Replicate a provided image with a single click.
 2. Generate a detailed description of a provided image.
 3. Adjust the temperature to control the output.
 4. Generate a new image based on the description or provide a custom prompt.